Claim: A man in China has sued his wife for bearing him ugly children.

 Well, this picture is an ad for a plastic surgery center in Taiwan, and you can see that the children in the picture don't look like their parents at all.
 The ad features the line, "The only thing you have to worry you about after plastic surgery is the explaining you'll have to do to your children."

-Is any aspect of this story true?
-Probably not, as it apparently originated as a single-source item printed in a Chinese newspaper (the Heilongjiang Morning Post) known for publishing urban-legend like tales without verification, such as its recent fictitious story about a man who arranged to meet his online girlfriend for their first "real" date only to discover that she was his son's wife:
+No aspect of this story is true.
+It apparently originated as a single-source item printed in a Chinese newspaper (the Heilongjiang Morning Post) known for publishing urban-legend like tales without verification, such as its fictitious story about a man who arranged to meet his online girlfriend for their first "real" date only to discover that she was his son's wife:

 The Heilongjiang Morning Post apologised for publishing a false story without verifying the facts.